pglelievre/jmorph/cageo/README.md

 Please contact the primary developer at plelievre@mun.ca if you wish to obtain source code
 (I'm completely happy to share the source code but I'd prefer to know who is using it and for what purposes).

-To obtain the most recent version of JMorph, go here:
+The most recent version of JMorph is here: ../currentdev